Kingdom of Ireland

-The Kingdom of Ireland (Ríoghacht Éireann; Ríocht na hÉireann, [ənˠ ˌɾˠiːxt̪ˠ ˈeːɾʲən̪ˠ]) was a monarchy on the island of Ireland that was a client state of England and then of Great Britain.
-It existed from 1542 until 1801.
-It was ruled by the monarchs of England and then of Great Britain, and administered from Dublin Castle by a viceroy appointed by the English king: the Lord Deputy of Ireland.
-It had a parliament, composed of Anglo-Irish and native nobles.
-From 1661 until 1801, the administration controlled an army.
-A Protestant state church, the Church of Ireland, was established.
-Although styled a kingdom, for most of its history it was, de facto, an English dependency.
-This status was enshrined in Poynings' Law and in the Declaratory Act of 1719.
+The Kingdom of Ireland (Ríoghacht Éireann; Ríocht na hÉireann, [ənˠ ˌɾˠiːxt̪ˠ ˈeːɾʲən̪ˠ]) was a dependency of England from 1542 to 1707, and subsequently Great Britain from 1707 to 1800.
+It was ruled by the monarchs of England and then of Great Britain in personal union, and was administered from Dublin Castle by a viceroy appointed by the English king: the Lord Lieutenant of Ireland.
+By the late 17th century, the state was dominated by the Protestant Anglo-Irish minority, known as the Protestant Ascendancy.
+The Protestant Church of Ireland was the state church.
+The Parliament of Ireland was almost exclusively Anglo-Irish.
+From 1661, the administration controlled an Irish army.
+Although formally a kingdom in personal union on equal footing with England and later Great Britain, for most of its history it was de facto a dependency with a viceroy sent as an envoy from London.
+This status was enshrined in the Declaratory Act 1719, also known as the Irish Parliament Act 1719.